Many-body localization and the area law in two dimensions: Results

 As the strength of the disorder decreases, the entanglement entropy grows, and eventually the local bond dimension and thus the numerical effort become prohibitively large.
 This can be quantified by studying the prefactor $c(W)$ appearing in the area law, $S_\text{vN}=c(W)L_2$, which is plotted in the inset to Fig.~\ref{fig:ent}.
 The raw data is fitted to the functional form $c(W) = a / (W-W_\text{c})$.
 From this analysis, one estimates that the transition into the ergodic phase occurs at around $W_\text{c}\approx20$.
-This value of $W_\text{c}$ is in good agreement with $\ell$-bit studies of the same system \cite{Wahl2019,Chertkov2021}.
+This value of $W_\text{c}$ is in qualitative agreement with predictions from $\ell$-bit studies of the same system \cite{Chertkov2021}; evidence for MBL is also reported in \cite{Tang2021}.
 Importantly, this transition point is extracted directly from the area law scaling of the entanglement, a prototypical feature of many-body localization.
+One should note that $W_\text{c}$ increases monotonically with $L_1$; it is, however, unclear if this should be interpreted as evidence for an instability of the MBL phase in the thermodynamic limit.